 Yes, I think that this would be helpful.
 But, it really depends on how the teacher uses the data.
 A lot of schools collect data, but what really matters is how this data is analysed and interpreted.
 What’s interesting about technology is that it can generate reports that will help a teacher understand where a child is getting stuck and how she can be helped.

-Data should not be collected to understand who did or did not do well on a test.
+Data should not be collected to understand who did or did not do well in an assessment or a Test.
 Rather, it should be collected to understand how each child can improve based on past performance.
 This is true even for non-technological data.
 A teacher needs to analyse the data to understand how she can help her students improve their understanding of a particular subject.
 The data itself is just a tool.
 How the teacher uses it can make a difference.

-What changes do you think need to be made in the educational space in the 21st century?
+What changes do you think needs to be made in the educational space in the 21st century?

 I think the major change has to come in terms of the teacher's mindset.
-Teachers should realise that now students have access to a lot more information because of technology.
 A teacher must understand that her job is no longer to deliver huge amounts of information to students.
 Rather, it is to get students to ask the right questions, find different responses and think critically.
-In a lot of progressive educational circles we say that the role of a teacher has changed from a “sage on the stage to a guide by the side”.
+In a lot of progressive educational circles, we say that the role of a teacher has changed from a “sage on the stage to a guide by the side”.
 Historically, a teacher was like a sage or a guru telling the students what was right.
 In today’s world, a teacher is more of a guide who helps her students explore and discover for themselves what is right.

 We also need to change our understanding of what the purpose of education is.
 In the 21st century, the purpose should not be to simply memorise information.
 This information is already available on your smartphone.
 The goal should be to get students to think, explore, make connections and apply skills.